 The Pneumococcal vaccines have the next largest market since babies, the elderly and those with chronic medical conditions receive these vaccines as part of publicly-funded routine schedules.
 The 13-valent conjugate vaccine is administered to babies under I year old usually in 3 doses.
 According to StatsCanada, in 2015/16 388,000 babies were born and the latest data on coverage rate was 88%.
 This means over I million pneumococcal vaccines were administered to Canadian babies.
 There were 6 million adults over 65 years of age for which one dose of 23-valent vaccine is recommended.
 With a coverage rate of 37%.
 This means 2.2 million vaccines administered.
 It is difficult to find information on the number of chronically ill adults.
-A 2016 PHAC report states that I in 5 adults lives with at least 1 of 4 chronic conditions-cancer, diabetes, cardiovascular or respiratory disease.
+A 2016 PHAC report states that 1 in 5 adults lives with at least 1 of 4 chronic conditions-cancer. diabetes, cardiovascular or respiratory disease.
 Even using this limited definition, this means 6 million adults live with chronic conditions.
 With a coverage rate of 17.3%, another 1 million pneumococcal vaccines were administered.
 There are other high risk groups that also receive this vaccine, but statistics on population and coverage rates are unavailable.
 The total minimum estimate is that 4.2 million Pneumococcal vaccines were administered in 2016.
 This represents the second largest vaccine market in Canada.

-Zostavax (shingles) and Varicella (chicken pox) 200 Thousand Annual Shingles Vaccines vaccines were searched.
-Both of these vaccines attempt to curb chicken pox or shingles caused by the varicella-Zostavax is another story altogether however.
-It is zoster virus (or human herpes virus type 3).
-This virus only recommended for those over 50 years of age. is an intercellular pathogen, that is, once a person Further it is an expensive vaccine at approximately has been exposed to this virus and illness symptoms \$210 for the dose and can only be received once.
-And Ontario is the only province that publicly funds disappear, the virus retreats into the ganglia (nerve cell this vaccine for 65 to 70 year olds only.
-According to clusters) in the central nervous system and the sensory system.
-If reactivated the virus results in shingles and the Zostavax website only 2 million doses have been various eye, ear, face, mouth and throat syndromes. distributed in Canada since it was introduced in 2009.
-Zostavax is a one-dose, live-virus vaccine administered Averaging the 2 million doses over 8 years means by subcutaneous injection.
-It can be received only once 200,000 per year. and its efficacy wanes rapidly, so timing is important.
+200 Thousand Annual Shingles Vaccines

+Zostavax is another story altogether however.
+It is only recommended for those over 50 years of age.
+Further it is an expensive vaccine at approximately \$210 for the dose and can only be received once.
+And Ontario is the only province that publicly funds this vaccine for 65 to 70 year olds only.
+According to the Zostavax website only 2 million doses have been distributed in Canada since it was introduced in 2009.
+Averaging the 2 million doses over 8 years means 200,000 per year.

-One third of all AEFI reports in the usually quiet 3rd In pre-license trials efficacy averaged 50%.
-For those guarter were for Zostavax.
-This is probably due to seniors being administered this vaccine along with their in their 60's efficacy was 64%, in their 70's down to annual flu shot in September.
-One can only assume the 38% and for those over 80 only 18%.
-Also of interest is that herbes zoster (vaccine strain) has been added as high number of AEFI reports are because this is a highly an adverse event to the product monograph.
-This was reactogenic vaccine.
-And as we shall see, it also has detected in post-market surveillance (although not by high vaccine failure rates resulting in shingles infections Canadian surveillance systems). and related syndromes.
-We discussed this in previous Vaccine Safety Reports and recorded our suspicions, 2016 Varicella Zoster AEFI Reports now verified in the CV AEFI 2016 guarterly reports.
+One third of all AEFI reports in the usually quiet 3rd quarter were for Zostavax.
+This is probably due to seniors being administered this vaccine along with their annual flu shot in September.
+One can only assume the high number of AEFI reports are because this is a highly reactogenic vaccine.
+And as we shall see, it also has high vaccine failure rates resulting in shingles infections and related syndromes.
+We discussed this in previous Vaccine Safety Reports and recorded our suspicions, now verified in the CV AEFI 2016 quarterly reports.

-Searching the 2016 CV database confirmed our Smidgens of Data in the Reports suspicions with 121 AEFI reports for vaccines containing Though there is little information divulged in the the varicella-zoster antigen.
-Only a handful of the 121 brief CV Quarterly reports, some comments give us reports were for Merck's chicken pox vaccinesclues as to which populations were suffering serious Varivax and ProQuad (MMR+V)-3 of which listed adverse reactions.
-With investigation we can tracked either chicken pox or shingles illness in children. down what was actually occurring.
-All the rest of the AEFI reports in this search were
+Smidgens of Data in the Reports

+Though there is little information divulged in the brief CV Quarterly reports, some comments give us clues as to which populations were suffering serious adverse reactions.
+With investigation we can tracked down what was actually occurring.